The demand manager typically works with a business relationship manager to identify

 Demand managers can create as many requirements as needed, but requirements are not mandatory.

-Typically, the stakeholders associated with a demand request should have input into what the
+Typically, the stakeholders associated with a demand request have input into what the

 requirements are for a demand request to be completed.

-Demand managers can use the Requirement form to describe the requirement and assign an owner
+Demand managers use the Requirement form to describe the requirement and assign an owner who

-who is responsible for making sure the requirement is met.
-If a requirement is especially
+is responsible for making sure that the requirement is met.
+When a requirement is complex,

-complex, demand managers can associate planned tasks, such as project tasks, with the
+demand managers can associate planned tasks, such as project tasks, with the requirement.
+The

-requirement, and assign and track those tasks until they are complete.
+demand manager assigns and tracks the tasks until they are complete.